Frank Verpillat: Filmography

 Beginning as a programmer and manager in Parisian cinema theatres (the Ranelagh in 1970, the Studio des Acacias), he then moved into distribution and production, working as assistant director and head of production.
 He directed 4 fiction shorts and one medium-length film (Ève avait l'éclat métallique de l'été in 1979), and the first full-length feature shot on video, with Michael Lonsdale and Daniel Mesguich, musical score by Michel Fano.
 He was then co-author, along with Alain Robbe-Grillet, of the adaptation of La Belle captive in 1983.

 In France and in the USA he produced or co-produced seven full-length features (including La meilleure façon de marcher by Claude Miller, and Alain Robbe-Grillet's Le Jeu avec le feu) as well a dozen fiction shorts.

 Co-founder of the Filmoblic corporation in 1974 (with Pierre-Henri Deleau, Jean-François Dion, Hubert Niogret and Hugo Santiago), he was founder of the corporation "French 75" in Hollywood, in 1975.
-In 1977 he was nominated for the César Award in the category "Best Fiction Short" for the film La Nuit du beau marin peut-être (1976).
+In 1977 he was nominated for the César Award in the category "Best Fiction Short Film" for the film La Nuit du beau marin peut-être (1976).